StackVista/stackstate-docs/setup/agent/docker.md

 ## Uninstall

-To uninstall StackState Agent V2, stop the Docker container it is running in and remove it.
+To uninstall StackState Agent V2, stop the Docker container it's running in and remove it.

 ```text
 docker stop stackstate-agent